roboturnerdev/final-project-udemy/README.md

-# final-project-udemy
-final project for the Web Developer Bootcamp 2021 by Colt Steel - available on Udemy

 This project is my final project YelpCamp from this class on Udemy.
 I am learning Git and GitHub as well before I begin the project so I can practice.

 I am stoked to be on this journey.
 It feels like it clicks more and more each day I sit down to work and learn.
 Please enjoy digging through whatever you want of these projects and versions.